Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Experiments

 For the model's covariates, we employ asset characteristics as the asset-specific variables and macroeconomic variables as the systematic variables, both of which are widely used in machine learning-based financial applications (see, e.g., \cite{gu2020empirical}).
 Specifically, we use a set of ten asset characteristics.
-To enhance the reproducibility and accessibility of our methodology, we select characteristics that can be constructed from the historical return and market data, such as momentum and volatility, while excluding those that rely on data that is not freely available such as from accounting databases.
+To enhance the reproducibility and accessibility of our methodology, we select characteristics that can be constructed from the historical return and market data, such as momentum and volatility, while excluding those that rely on data that are not freely available such as from accounting databases\footnote{ The proposed architecture is designed to accommodate diverse data sources as most variables naturally map to our asset- or market-level hierarchies (e.g., individual news sentiments or market-wide liquidity).
+While omitted variables like accounting metrics or news sentiment may offer incremental predictive gains, they are not incorporated in the present study to prioritize data accessibility.
+We expect Diffolio to remain robust or even improve with the inclusion of such variables by leveraging the attention mechanism’s capacity to prioritize salient signals, and we leave the rigorous analysis of these alternative sources for future work.}.
 This choice is also supported by the empirical literature, as notable studies \cite{moritz2016tree, gu2020empirical, chen2024deep} have documented that return-based predictors are often more significant in forecasting asset returns than accounting-based variables.
 These characteristics include \texttt{mom1m}, \texttt{mom6m}, \texttt{mom12m}, \texttt{mom36m}, \texttt{chmom}, \texttt{retvol}, \texttt{maxret}, \texttt{beta}, \texttt{betasq}, and \texttt{idiovol}.

 For the systematic covariates, we employ eight macroeconomic variables known for their predictive power for stock returns as identified by \cite{welch2008comprehensive}\footnote{The data is obtained from Amit Goyal's website: https://sites.google.com/view/agoyal145.}.
 These variables are \texttt{tbl}, \texttt{d/p}, \texttt{e/p}, \texttt{b/m}, \texttt{tms}, \texttt{dfy}, \texttt{ntis}, and \texttt{svar}.
 Since these are provided at a monthly frequency, we fill the daily values using the most recently available monthly observation.
 All covariates are normalized using the mean and standard deviation of the entire training set.
 The detailed definitions and descriptions for all covariates are given in \ref{appendix: data description}.